They’re short, they’re fluffy, and this is known for being companions that no owner should go without.

 - The breeder doesn’t breed dogs that are unusual for their size and breeder.
 For instance, extremely large or extremely small dogs have a higher chance to experience health problems.
 And, if they’re breeding dogs for extreme sizes or rare colors is a sign that they are more interested in making money than producing great puppies.

-- The breeder is honest about the breed’s drawbacks whether means to develop a personality that’s not suited for every owner or certain health issues.
+- The breeder is honest about the breed’s drawbacks whether it means to develop a personality that’s not suited for every owner or certain health issues.
 A good breeder wants new owners to take care of their pups throughout their lives and know that you’re well prepared for them.

 3 Little-Known Facts About Swedish Cattle Dog Puppies

-- The Swedish Vallhund has history dating back from the Viking age from 1,000 years ago.
+- The Swedish Vallhund has a history dating back from the Viking age from 1,000 years ago.
 These dogs were previously known as Viking Dog or the “Vikingarnas Hound.”

 2. These dogs appear on postage stamps in multiple countries such as Russia, Nicaragua, Sweden, Mali, and Tajikistan.